MaximilianNast/PyAutoFlashCard/README.md

     The technical details of the used language model are not part of the scope of this project since it is only used as an external resource!

+    Before continuing you should create a directory for this project and cd into it, then run all the following commands from that path so everything is in one place.

     ```
     git clone https://github.com/openai/gpt-2